-I saw a small homemade hammer on one of the engineering forums and it just made me wonder about making my own, especially as I have a collection of hammers arranged on the wall of my workshop.
+I saw a small homemade hammer on one of the engineering forums and it just made me wonder about making my own, especially as I have a collection of hammers arranged on the wall of my workshop and I would love a small planishing hammer.

 The head was turned and milled from a piece of hexagonal mild steel.
 The slot was drilled 9.5mm and then open up into an elongated slot using a 10mm slot drill.
 Quite an easy machining task when using mild steel.